aklump/check-pages/documentation/source/README.twig.md

 ```

 * In most cases the `--dev` is appropriate, but use your own discretion.
 * You will be asked if you want to create a directory for your tests when you install.
-This will copy over a basic scaffolding to build from.
+This will copy over a basic scaffolding to build from.<sup>1</sup>
 * More detailed examples are located in the _example_ directory.

+### <sup>1</sup>Creating Test Directories At Any Time

+Use _./create_test_directory_ outside of installation to copy scaffolding.

 ## Example Tests Demo